emircantasciogluu/java101/README.md

     - Each digit is added to the total sum.
     - Finally, the program prints the result (the sum of all digits).

+- **Project18ArmstrongNum**
+  A Java program that checks whether a given number is an **Armstrong number**.
+    - The program asks the user to enter an integer.
+    - It calculates the number of digits in the input.
+    - Each digit is raised to the power of the total number of digits.
+    - The program sums these powered values.
+    - If the sum is equal to the original number, it prints that the number is an Armstrong number; otherwise, it is not.

 ## 🚀 How to Run

 1. Clone the repository: